AprilSylph/Palettes-for-Tumblr/README.md

 Click this button to open the palette manager.
 You can create and edit custom palettes on this page.

 ### Change Font
 This dropdown allows you to override Tumblr's font type.
-You can choose to keep the default font (Favorit), switch back to Helvetica Neue, or select a system font.
+You can choose to keep the default font (Favorit), switch back to Tumblr's old default font (Helvetica Neue), or select a system font.

 ### Change Base Font Size
 This dropdown lets you set the base font size that Tumblr uses.
 This affects the size of *all* text on the page, essentially allowing you to zoom in or out without affecting the size of Tumblr's layout elements.